 Brighton Methodist Church

-Built in 1881 by Norwegian immigrants, Brighton Methodist Church, the small country chapel shown here, cost $1,800 to build - a fortune at the time.
+Built in 1881 by Norwegian immigrants, the Brighton Methodist Church cost $1,800 to build – a fortune at the time.

-This was often viewed as an opportunity to escape the hard work and isolation of farm life.
+Church was viewed as an opportunity to escape the hard work and isolation of farm life.

 As soon as a settlement was established, the local families would join together to build a church for their community.

 Many of the churches had strong ethnic and cultural ties to the specific nationality of the settlement.
 It was not uncommon to hear a sermon in German, Norwegian, or Swedish instead of English.

 After this church closed in 1984, it was donated to Farmamerica by the congregation.